scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 is the prior distance metric, set to identity matrix by default, :math:`D_{\ell \mathrm{d}}(\cdot)` is the log determinant.

-.. topic:: Example Code:
+.. rubric:: Example Code

 A basic usage of this model with pairs:

 ::